-These positions typically post in November for employment the following August.
+These positions typically post in late November for employment the following August.

 The Diverse Faculty Fellow Program at Harper is a paid fellowship which provides a unique opportunity for individuals to gain valuable teaching experience at a community college.
 Applicants must earn their Master's or Doctorate degrees to be considered for the program.
 The fellowship program was designed specifically to assist the College and community college academia in general, by providing experiential opportunities for potential future faculty members.
 The Diverse Faculty Fellow Program is an important part of the College's focus on diversity and inclusion, which seeks to better reflect the increasing diversity of its student body and surrounding community.

 The program offers those that are accepted an annual stipend, full benefits, and a professional development allotment of $1150.
 The Fellows will also receive mentoring and coaching and be given the chance to teach several classes over the course of the fellowship.
 Here is an exciting opportunity to gain both valuable teaching experience and exposure to the community college as a viable career path.